cesarderio/reading-notes/301d8/class06.md

 ## Topic

-The linked content is a good resource for learning about what the "TOPIC"
+Below you will find some linked content and resources for learning about **Network Address Translation.

 ## Reading